emsesp/EMS-ESP32/README.md

 ![Schematic](doc/schematics/circuit.png)

-*Optionally I've also added 2 polyfuses between the EMS and the Inductors which are not shown in the layout or schematics above.*
+*Optionally I've also added 2 polyfuses between the EMS and the two inductors which are not shown in the layout or schematics above.*

 Below is an early messy prototype circuit using a NodeMcu2 with the additional LEDs and 5v buck converter.
-The inputs from the EMS are not shown but there are at J60 and J58 at the bottom left.
+The inputs from the EMS are not shown but there are at J60 and J58 at the top left.
 If you don't want to build the circuit [bbqkees](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736) can sell you one which looks like the photo below running on a Wemos D1 Mini:

 ![Breadboard](doc/schematics/breadboard.png) | ![WemosD1](doc/schematics/wemos_kees.png)